idris-maps/sup/readme.md

 sup dev `<folder>`
 ```

-Does the same as `build` but assets are still linked to the ones `<folder>/assets` so that you can hack on your styles and scripts without rebuilding every time.
+Does the same as `build` but assets are still linked to the ones in `<folder>/assets` so that you can hack on your styles and scripts without rebuilding every time.

 ## usage